 What have I learned throughout this process?
 First, I feel that I’ve upended a personal misconception that online training is less effective than in-person training.
 When executed well, I can now see that adults can take their learning to an even deeper level through online courses.
 This approach also makes it easier for teachers to reference their training materials once they’re settled in their U.S. classrooms—online access allows them to reference materials at their convenience.
 From an instructor’s perspective, online courses allow us to review the work of each teacher, and get to know them better than we necessarily would in person (it’s tough to make personal connections with everyone when training in a conference room of 100 people!).

 Like many aspects of teaching in 2020, reenvisioning orientation has been a challenge.
 However, it’s pushed us to expand the boundaries of what we thought we were capable of.
 Although orientation may not be fully online in the future, this experience has had a permanent impact on our training methods.
 It seems clear that we will continue to use online courses and a hybrid approach to ensure that teachers arrive in the U.S. prepared for instruction.

 Participate Learning is a force for good that connects teachers and students through comprehensive programs to foster human understanding and create peace around the world.
-Our mission to unite our world through global learning would not be possible without the dedication and hard work of our international ambassadors.
+Our mission to unite our world through global learning would not be possible without the dedication and hard work of our ambassador teachers.
 To learn more about how we support our ambassador teachers throughout their entire journeys, check out this webpage, or contact us directly for more information.